Lallianzuala Chhangte: DSK Shivajians

-Chhangte returned to DSK Shivajians after his loan term at NorthEast United for the 2016-17 I-League season.
+Chhangte returned to DSK Shivajians after his loan term at NorthEast United for the 2016–17 I-League season.
 He played his debut match for the club against Mumbai FC on 8 January 2017, which DSK ended up losing 1–0.
 He scored his first professional goal and debut goal for DSK Shivajians on 11 March against Mumbai FC in the second match against them that season, which they won in a huge score of 5–0, where Chhangte scored his goal in the 67th minute of the game after coming in as a substitute for Sumeet Passi.
-Chhangte then played his last match for DSK on 20 April against Minerva Punjab FC, which ended in a high scoring 4–4 draw.
+Chhangte then played his last match for DSK on 20 April against Minerva Punjab, which ended in a high scoring 4–4 draw.

 Delhi Dynamos

-For 2017–18 Indian Super League season he was picked by Delhi Dynamos (current Odisha FC) from the draft for 27 lakh rupees.
+For 2017–18 Indian Super League he was picked by Delhi Dynamos (current Odisha FC) from the draft for 27 lakh rupees.
 He scored on his debut match for the club on 22 November 2017 on the club's first match of the season against FC Pune City, which they ended up winning 2–3 after final whistle.
 Chhangte scored his second goal of the season on 14 January 2018 in a 2–0 victory over Bengaluru FC.
 He scored his third goal of the season against Mumbai City FC on 27 February, which they emerged as winners with a huge of score 5–1, where Chhangte scored the last goal of the match.
 Chhangte thus ended his 2017–18 season with three goals.
-Chhangte stayed at the club for the 2018–19 Indian Super League season.
+Chhangte stayed at the club for the 2018–19 Indian Super League.
 He played his first match of the season against Pune City in the club's opening match of the season on 3 October 2018, which ended in a 1–1 draw.
 He scored his first goal of the season against Jamshedpur FC on 4 November, which ended in a 2–2 draw.
 Chhangte scored his second goal of the season on 8 November in a 3–2 defeat against FC Goa.
 He scored again on 3 December against Mumbai City FC, where he opened the scoresheet in the 3rd minute of the game, which eventually turned out to be a defeat for Delhi, as they conceded four goals later, resulting in a 2–4 defeat.
 Chhangte scored his fourth goal of the season on 12 December in 2–1 defeat over Jamshedpur FC.
 Chhangte scored his last goal of the season and last goal for Delhi against Pune City on 24 February 2019, which ended in a 1–3 victory for Delhi.
 Chhangte ended his last campaign with Delhi Dynamos with five goals in his name from that season.